uwuprotocol/data-fetcher/README.md

 # Data Fetcher
-A microservice that gathers insights on UWU Protocol.
+A microservice that gathers insights on UWU Protocol and stores it in a MonogoDB database.

 ## Development Notice
 This project is currently in early access.
-Please note that the `data.usm.feeX`, `data.usm.feeY`, and `system.holders.uwu` data points currently contain hardcoded values.
+Please note that the `data.usm.feeY` and `system.holders.uwu` data points contain hardcoded values.
 These data points will be updated to reflect live data in the near future.

 ## Setup
 1. Clone the repository: